njhunsak/pnlNipype/docs/README.md

 If you have already configured your environment following *pnlpipe*, you may pass the instruction below:

-    source ~/miniconda3/bin/activate                 # should introduce '(base)' in front of each line export FSLDIR=~/fsl/                             # setup fsl environment
+    source /absolute/path/to/miniconda3/bin/activate # should introduce '(base)' in front of each line export FSLDIR=/path/to/fsl/                             # setup fsl environment
     source $FSLDIR/etc/fslconf/fsl.sh
     export PATH=$PATH:$FSLDIR/bin
-    export FREESURFER_HOME=~/freesurfer              # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
+    export FREESURFER_HOME=/path/to/freesurfer              # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
-    export ANTSPATH=/path/to/ANTs/bin/
+    export ANTSPATH=/path/to/ANTs-build/bin/
+    PATH=${ANTSPATH}:${PATH}
-    export PATH=$ANTSPATH:ANTs/Scripts:$PATH         # define ANTSPATH and export ANTs scripts in your path export PATH=~/dcm2niix/build/bin
+    export PATH=/path/to/ANTs/Scripts:$PATH         # define ANTSPATH and export ANTs scripts in your path export PATH=/path/to/dcm2niix/build/bin:$PATH
     export PY2BIN=/absolute/path/to/miniconda2/bin   # for whitematteranalysis package

 *(If you would like, you may edit your [bashrc](#global-bashrc) to have environment automatically setup every time you open a new terminal)*

 ## 3. Temporary directory

 Both *pnlpipe* and *pnlNipype* have centralized control over various temporary directories created down the pipeline.
 The temporary directories can be large, and may possibly clog the default `/tmp/` directory.
 You may define custom temporary directory with environment variable `PNLPIPE_TMPDIR`:

     mkdir ~/tmp/